pretix/pretixscan-desktop/README.rst

 `JFoenix`_ has nice material-design elements.

-Additionally, with the choice of a JVM-based language we can reuse lots of code from our `pretixdroid`_ Android application, making it easier to bring new features to both platforms.
+Additionally, with the choice of a JVM-based language we can reuse lots of code from our `pretixscan`_ Android application, making it easier to bring new features to both platforms.

 **Why not just a web app?**